KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _uediíumi_ [1s.prs.]
 (Chamalières)
 PIE: \*gʷʰedʰ- "wish" (IEW: 488)
 COGN: Gr. _pothéō_ "wish", Go. _bidjan_
 ETYM: MW _imguodant_ < \*ambi-gʷod-o-.
 The Celtiberian family name _kuezontikum_ (Botorrita III, IV-36) might reflect the Celtib. reflex of this root (Villar 1997: 908).
-Gaul. _uediíumi_ has also been connected to \*wed- "bind" (Fleuriot 1976-7); since it is a hapax, many interpretations are possible, but "I pray" makes more sense than "I bind" in the context of the Chamalieres inscription.
+Gaul. _uediíumi_ has also been connected to \*wed- "bind" (Fleuriot 1976-7); since it is a hapax, many interpretations are possible, but "I pray" makes more sense than "I bind" in the context of the Chamalières inscription.
 For the possibility that this verb (and the whole OIr.
 BII class of present stems) originally had athematic i-inflection see [\*ar-yo- "plough"](#aryo) and cf. Kortlandt 2007: 137.
 REF: [EDPC]

 ### <a id="gwelo">\*gʷel-o- "graze, eat" (v)</a>